The audit process generally follows the same procedure for all audit providers.

 Before the Visit

 An auditor should send you a list of what information is required and other items that may be needed on the day of the visit.
-They may also request information that can be checked beforehand, for example a fleet list so a vehicles MOT history can be checked on-line.
-This helps an auditor as information obtained in advance can be discussed during the visit.
+They may also request information that can be checked beforehand, for example, a fleet list so a vehicles MOT history can be checked.
+This can help an auditor as information obtained in advance can be discussed during the visit.